nicholastating/pandemic/docs/rules/roles.md

 If a disease has been cured, he automatically removes all cubes of that color from a city, simply by entering it or being there.
 This does not take an action.

 Note: The Medic's automatic removal of cubes can occur on other players' turns, if they are moved by the Dispatcher or the Airlift Event.

+The Medic also prevents placing disease cubes (and outbreaks) of cured diseases in their location.